Other Liabilities on the Balance Sheet

 You're really trying to find something that stands out; that raises red flags or that shouldn't be there.

-To provide a real-world illustration, I pulled the annual report of Johnson & Johnson.
+To provide a real-world illustration, we pulled the annual report of Johnson & Johnson.
 The last full fiscal year was 2015.
 Flipping it open to page 31, the Consolidated Balance Sheet section shows "Other liabilities" of $10,241,000,000 for the year-ended.
 That made up only 16.4% of the $62,261,000,000 total liabilities owed by the company and only 7.7% of the total asset base of the firm.
 Johnson & Johnson is an enormous holding company with a complex history controlling 265 individual operating businesses.

 - Consumer healthcare products, which consist of things like mouthwash, pain reliever, bandages, skin care products, disinfectant, heartburn tablets, face washes, eye drops, and contact lenses.